Give a missed call and our experts will contact you

 Why is EMD payment necessary for tender applicants?

-Is EMD refunded/returned?
+Is EMD mandatory?

 • If the bidder withdraws the bid during the validity period of the bid before commencement of the project